TeletronicsDotAe/infinite-gallery-angular/README.md

 ## Usage

 To use the component, essentially add a `<div tlt-infinite-gallery image-provider="xxx" fetch-ahead="xxx" column-width="xxx" min-image-width-height-to-display-it="xxx">`-tag to your angular-compiled HTML.
-For details on the values for the tag-attributes see [infinite-gallery](https://github.com/TeletronicsDotAe/infinite-gallery/README.md)
+For details on the values for the tag-attributes see the README for [infinite-gallery](https://github.com/TeletronicsDotAe/infinite-gallery)

 See [demo](demo) for demonstrations of using the componenet